matt-paul/martian-robots/README.md

 As a robot, I must be able to interpret the command 'L', and turn 90 degrees to the left so that I can change direction in case I come across a scary looking alien on my travels.

+As a robot, I must be able to interpret a string of instructions, so that I can reach my final destination.

 As a robot, if my travels take me off the edge of the grid, I must leave my scent 'LOST', on my last grid point, so as to help future robots.